 Your first full day is a great day to get a lot of the main sites of Bangkok checked off and then have a fun and relaxing evening.
 To start the day, try one of Bangkok’s favorite morning treats, the Thai iced coffee.

-To start the day off, take the BTS toward the Saphan Taksin Station, which is on the Silom line.
-This is where you will catch the water taxi up the river toward the sites along the river.
+To start the day, take the BTS toward the Saphan Taksin Station, which is on the Silom line.
+Here, you will catch the water taxi up the river toward the sites along the river.

 Before jumping on the river taxi, take a minute to check out the street food scene between the train station and the water taxi terminal.
 Make sure to read our What to Eat in Bangkok Guide to discover the best Thai foods to try.